 Export the public part of the certificate to a separate file and copy these certificates to all other nodes.

-keytool -export -alias cassandra -file cassandranode0.cer -keystore .keystore
+keytool -export -alias dse -file dsenode0.cer -keystore .keystore

 Add the certificate of each node to the truststore of each node, so nodes can verify the identity of other nodes.